TJHomer/spatialcsv/README.md

 If you don't want to use a web map, but only want to convert all the coordinates, there is also a function updated_csv() that will export it back to an csv file.

+A video tutorial can be found here: https://vimeo.com/824586413

 ## Credits

 This package was created with [Cookiecutter](https://github.com/cookiecutter/cookiecutter) and the [giswqs/pypackage](https://github.com/giswqs/pypackage) project template.